 I enjoy facilitating discussions in an engaging and comfortable environment!
 This works best when students are prepared, courteous, and open-minded.
-It is important to maintain a structured classroom environment where students can learn with without distractions, so please keep this in mind when reading through these guidelines:
+It is important to maintain a structured classroom environment

 - It is the student's responsibility to understand when they need to consider disenrolling from a course.
 Refer to SJSU's Schedule for dates and deadlines for registration. - Check Canvas and your SJSU email regularly.
 You should aim to check Canvas and email at least every few days during the week.
 I will not send reminder emails about assignments.
 Keep track of all due dates in the syllabus and on Canvas. - Assignments need to be submitted on Canvas.
-Cybersecurity threats are a concern, so I do not accept assignments attached in emails.

-- In the Subject Line of an email, always include the class and section number.
+Cybersecurity threats are a concern, so I do not accept assignments attached in emails. - In the Subject Line of an email, always include the class and section number.
 Refer to the email professionalism guidelines on Canvas, and note that I respond to emails/Canvas messages during business hours (9 am 5 pm) within 24-48 hours. - Be respectful and courteous to others in this class.
 The classroom should be a comfortable learning environment where ideas can be shared and discussed.
 Be positive and constructive when making contributions. - Being respectful also includes respecting everyone's time.
 Please do not show up late because it is quite distracting. - I strongly recommend handwritten notes, but if you must use a laptop, use it for note-taking only. - If you have questions about the content, other students may have similar questions and could benefit from this information.
 I encourage you to speak up and not feel embarrassed to ask questions!
 Questions about grades and assignments, however, should be addressed in office hours. - Office hours are drop-in and will be held within the scheduled time slot.
 Please note that when you join Zoom, you will be placed in a waiting room, and I will meet with students one at a time.